HSRW Stands with Ukraine

 These webpages are continuously updated to compile a helpful list of support offers from Rhine-Waal University for people affected by the war in Ukraine and elsewhere.

-As a student or researcher from Ukraine we also recommend the National Academic Contact Point Ukraine as a place of orientation.
+For student or researcher from Ukraine we also recommend the National Academic Contact Point Ukraine as a place of orientation.
 The website is available in Ukrainian, English and German.
 It offers information on the German higher education and research system, next to a continuously updated pool links to help offers in academia: https://www.daad-ukraine.org/uk/